niessner/Opt/README.md

 * Error reporting is limited and may be difficult to understand at times.
 Please report any confusing error message either as github issues or through e-mail.
 * Somewhat sparse documentation.
 This file provides a good overview of the Opt system, and detailed comments can be found in Opt.h, but rigorous documentation is under active development.
 If you report particular places where the documentation is sparse we can focus there first!
-* Code can only run on NVIDIA GPUs with a relatively modern version of CUDA (9.2)
+* Code can only run on NVIDIA GPUs with a modern version of CUDA (10)
 * The library of built-in math functions is somewhat limited.
 For instance, it include vectors and mat3xvec3 multplication but doesn't include 4x4 matrix operations.

 These issues will improve over time, but if you run into issues, just send us an email: